raphaellehartwig/lanyon/_posts/2020-04-03-introducing-lanyon.md

 ## Introduction
 Ever wondered what happens after the blockbuster applause fades ?

-Is it a straight road to more box office triumphs, or does the plot take unexpected turns ?
-Do actors try on new roles and genres, or do they stick to what brought them fame ?

 Get ready for the big reveal, we're digging deep into the lasting effects of blockbuster stardom.

-Join us on a journey through Hollywood's reel-life drama as we tackle burning questions about actors post-blockbuster.
 Through this investigation, we’ll make the focus on blockbuster actors compared to less well-known actors, to uncover the patterns of the most noteworthy aspect of their professional journey.

-We’ll take a look at the most successful blockbusters and evaluate the success of their main actors/actresses in following movies.
-We'll also investigate how the new character type affects the reception by the audience: is an actor/actress less convincing in new role with a persona very far from his/her successful character?
-Some successful actors/actresses can incarnate a large palette of different roles, whereas some others are stuck to their successful character and have troubles getting out of it.
+Is it a straight road to more box office triumphs, or does the plot take unexpected turns ?

-Get your front-row seat to the blockbuster aftermath, where we untangle the threads of success, genre exploration, and career longevity in the ever-enthralling world of Hollywood.
+We’ll take a look at the most successful blockbuster movies and actors.
+Get your front-row seat to the blockbuster aftermath, where we untangle the threads of success, career longevity and other critical variables in the ever-enthralling world of Hollywood.

 ## Dataset
 The CMU Movie Dataset contains information about more than 40 000 movies, including plot summaries from Wikipedia and metadata from Freebase.